nriddiford/svBreaks/README.md

 1	bp_1	A373R11	germline_recurrent	2L	73837	galectin	exon_2	2L	73896	galectin	exon_2	DEL	0.1
 ```

+This tool is under constant development.
+Please feel free to [contact me](mailto:nick.riddiford@curie.fr), or [raise an issue](https://github.com/nriddiford/svBreaks/issues) if you encounter any problems.

 ## Installation

 Install from github: